Özhan Canaydın: Business career

 In 1963, Canaydın started his business career in the textile sector, in which his father had a company.

 Özhan Canaydın assigned his business to professional managers after being elected as President of Galatasaray in 2002.
 Canaydin has also served for Galatasaray under the presidencies of Ali Tanrıyar, Alp Yalman and legendary President Faruk Süren.

 Canaydin was re-elected chairman of Galatasaray on 25 March 2006.
 He assigned his business to professional managers after being elected Galatasaray chairman in 2002.
 Canaydın also served for Galatasaray as a board member under chairmen Ali Tanrıyar, Alp Yalman and Faruk Süren.

 Canaydın was elected chairman for a second term on 25 March 2006 but resigned from his position in 2008 due to health issues.

 He also served as the president of the Super League Clubs Union.
 Due to poor health, he resigned from his position in 2008.

 Personal life

 Canaydın graduated from Galatasaray High School in 1963 and married Asuman Canaydın in 1965.
-He has two children and four grandchildren.
+He had two children and four grandchildren.
 His son, Murat Canaydın also graduated from Galatasaray High School and runs the family business now.